 You can view and print the quick guides for all the pages in the treating lung cancer section.

-Cryotherapy (also called cryosurgery) is a way of killing cancer cells by freezing them.
+Cryotherapy is also called cryosurgery or cryoablation.
+It is a way of killing cancer cells by freezing them.
 Doctors can use cryotherapy as a treatment for people with advanced lung cancer.
 It is mainly available in specialist hospitals.

 Cryotherapy can shrink a tumour that is blocking an airway.
 This can relieve breathlessness and other symptoms such as a cough, coughing up blood, or a chest infection in the blocked part of the lung.